One thing everybody enjoyed as a child was a good water fight, especially when the summer came around.

 However, due to the increasingly hot summers in Thailand, and the excitement of youth, this subtle pouring of water has evolved into mass water fights that help cool the nation down over the holiday period.

-My favourite soaking of the day was the lady who looked like she had just stepped out of a salon; her hair immaculately brushed and her make up flawless, well at least it was until I poured a bucket of water over her head.
+Unfortunately we got carried away and soaked a young lady who looked like she'd just stepped out of a salon; her hair immaculately brushed and her make up flawless, well at least it was until I poured a bucket of water over her head.

-Unfortunately, I was informed by my fellow Thai water thrower that she had clearly stated: “Ok, wet me, but please not my hair”.
+Once the deed was done.
+I was informed by my fellow Thai water thrower that she had clearly stated, “Ok, wet me, but please not my hair”!

 The Tragic Side of Songkran